philiphendry/blog/_posts/2014-05-27-submitting-dynamic-json-to-asp-net-webapi.markdown

-This isn’t the most efficient code but the key point to not is the _dynamic_ keyword used for the action parameter _formData_.
+This isn’t the most efficient code but the key point to note is the _dynamic_ keyword used for the action parameter _formData_.
 I can then loop through the collection of items in this dynamic collection and access both the Name and Value.